xiix0/scam/README.md

-You have taken yourself too seriously.
+Excellent day to have a rotten day.